longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 I see the following issues (Kernel `5.19.0-76051900-generic #202207312230~1660780566~22.04~9d60db1`):

-- The internal microphone does not work (or very low volume)
+- The internal microphone volume is very low volume and unusable
 - ~My external USB microphone is way to low volume (not usable)~ -> **seems fixed, see below**
 - ~Suspend does not work with Wifi is connected (no matter if S3 Linux or Windows and Linux is set in BIOS), both "s2idle" and "deep" crashes, hang or do not properly resume in various variants~ -> **workaround has been made, see below**
 - ~Hotkeys to switch workspaces do not work, especially when using Workspace matrix~ -> **fixed, see below**
 - Fan speed indicator sometimes does show bogus values when fan is off -> **not really a problem, see below**

-### Fixing internal microphone
+### Fixing internal microphone volume

 Others reported problems with the microphone for older T14 generations, but Kernel 5.19 seems to have the quirks for the acp6x in place for `21CF` - so it